Immersive Visualization Competition

-The IVC, in conjunction with the Institute for Scientific Computation, is pleased to announce its third annual Scientific Visualization Competition for Texas A&M University students.
+The IVC, in conjunction with the Institute for Scientific Computation, is pleased to announce its sixth annual Scientific Visualization Competition for Texas A&M University students.
 Through this competition, students will gain hands-on experience with the IVC's advanced visualization technology and will demonstrate their proficiency with visualization techniques and software.

 Scientific visualization is the graphical representation of scientific data to gain insight and understanding of the data.
 For example, meteorologists use images of radar data to visually understand the path of a thunderstorm.
 Chemists create 3D models of molecular structures to visualize bonds and bond angles.
 Artistic visualizations may be even more open-ended.
 In fact, the possibilities are endless - with a little creativity, any research area can benefit from visual images.
 For this reason, the IVC is opening this competition to any Texas A&M student (graduate students and undergraduates alike) in any department and any major.